cosmofur/EX716/README.md

 IF_GT_A    : True if TOS > Constant A
 IF_GT_V    : True if TOS > value stored at address V

+All the 'normal' GT/GE/LT/LE functions are based on SIGNED integers.
+Which can confuse large numbers as negatives.
+The 'U' for Unsigned group, deal with just unsigned numbers, so if you did accidently include a negative number in the 'U' contidionals it will be treated as a large positive number.

+IF_UGT_V   : True if the unsigned values of TOS > value of variable V IF_UGE_V   : True if the unsigned values of TOS >= value of variable V IF_ULE_V   : True if the unsigned values of TOS <= value of variable V IF_ULT_V   : True if the unsigned values of TOS < value of variable V IF_UGT_A   : True if the unsigned values of TOS > Constant A IF_UGE_A   : True if the unsigned values of TOS >= Constant A IF_ULT_A   : True if the unsigned values of TOS < Constant A IF_ULE_A   : True if the unsigned values of TOS <= Constant A IF_ULT_S   : True if the unsigned values of SFT < TOS IF_ULE_S   : True if the unsigned values of SFT <= TOS IF_UGT_S   : True if the unsigned values of SFT > TOS IF_UGE_S   : True if the unsigned values of SFT >= TOS

 Now the WHILE group:
 The WHILE group tests for the condition only at the 'top' of the loop.